Academics are challenging the Consumer Financial Protection Bureau's study of auto title loans, calling the findings inconsistent with state data.

 So, if 100 borrowers took out an auto title loan in September 2015, and 80% of the borrowers paid off the loan after reborrowing through March 2016, the states would show an average repossession rate of 10% over the two-year period, Horowitz found.
 Meanwhile, the CFPB's repossession rate would be 20%, he said.

-"The CFPB numbers and the state numbers are not incompatible," Horowitz said.
+"The CFPB numbers and the state numbers are not incompatible," said Horowitz.
 "The state is reporting loans based on calendar years, but sequences of loans can cross calendar years and the CFPB study shows that, but the state data does not."

 The CFPB study analyzed nearly 3.5 million auto title loan records originated at lender storefronts over a four-year period from 2010 to 2013.